 The book is divided up into four chapters, totalling thirteen stories, about each stage of Ian and Barbara’s life.
 From their first encounters as teachers at Coal Hill School in Touch the Stars by Kara Dennison.
 Through their time travelling with the First Doctor, Susan and later Vicki, culminating in a poem contribute by Beth Axford of The Time Ladies blog.
 The immediate aftermath of their return to Earth is detailed in the third chapter, kicking off with a story originally written for a 1995 fanfiction magazine, Homecoming, by best-selling author Adam Christopher.
 The fourth and final chapter features stories from the couple’s new life, including the appearance of Johnny Chess – Ian and Barbara’s rock-star son who appears in several spin-off novels.

-When asked about picking from submissions, Iles told me:
+When asked about picking from submissions, Fio told me:

 It’s always difficult.
 We had lots of fans of the show come forward and some wonderful writing, art and ideas, but rejecting is always hard but sometimes it’s obvious if a story fits with the vision you have.
 Stories with an emotional core was what I was looking for and I’m really proud of what we picked.
 They all bring something different to Ian and Barbara’s journey from poetry, to full fledged adventures.
 What I found really fun and inspiring was the range of experience too.
 Some of these writers haven’t shared their work before, whilst others have written professionally for years, and yet the writing is still wonderful and strong.
 I couldn’t be prouder of everyone who contributed!

 Interspersed between the stories is artwork contributed by an equally-eclectic selection of illustrators.
-Several pieces were created by Iles herself, but the roster includes Paul Magrs – prolific Doctor Who novel and audio writer.
+Several pieces were created by Fio himself, but the roster includes Paul Magrs – prolific Doctor Who novel and audio writer.
 Not to mention Raine Szramski, who contributed artwork to The Women Who Lived book earlier in the year from Christel Dee and Simon Guerrier.

 Titans Comic cover artist Carolyn Edwards also makes a contribution in what is probably my favourite part of the fanzine.
 A simple sketch of Ian and Barbara sharing a moment together that’s very straightfoward, but sweet and arranged with a lot of subtext.
 If you needed an image that best represented what fans believe happened between them after “London, 1965!” then this would be it.

-But with such varying styles on display, I asked Sophie if she’d given the artists any rules to follow:
+But with such varying styles on display, I asked Fio if she’d given the artists any rules to follow:

 My only limit was only that it was black and white for print purposes.
 The styles all completely vary, from Carolyn’s beautiful pencil sketch, Paul’s beautiful watercolour to Sam digital vectorised style that looks straight from a 1950’s animated cartoon.
 I couldn’t be happier at the range and the beauty they brought to the fanzine.